At Mencap, the care of people with a learning disability is our utmost priority.

-The Government's bill of £400 million to the care sector is a threat to the vital support thousands of disabled people receive; support which allows them to live a safe and independent life in the community.
+The change in Government guidance around sleep-in shifts, and a 6 year back pay bill, will cost £400 million to the already chronically underfunded care sector.
+This poses a threat to the vital support thousands of disabled people receive; support which allows them to live a safe and independent life in the community.

-This massive £400 million bill means many care providers now face bankruptcy.
-This could mean the end of social care as we know it.
+The massive £400 million bill means many care providers will face bankruptcy, which could mean the end of social care as we know it.

-Therefore, we have created a petition, calling on the Government to avert a crisis in the sector.
+We have created a petition, which calls on the Government to avert a crisis in the care sector.

 We are urging the Government to fix the problem they have caused by making an urgent, public commitment to fund the back-pay bill.

 The future care of the most vulnerable people in our society must be protected.